Film & Video Programming

 Employees Only Cineclub

-Programmed with Esteban Alarcón + Andrea Florens
+Curated with Esteban Alarcón + Andrea Florens

 SPECIES BEING, featuring experimental works by Mary Helena Clark + Mike Gibisser, Jesse Malmed + ONO, and Dana Dawud.
 The program focuses on the ways in which capitalism inscribes worlds and futures for living beings through codes, patents, myths, and other syntaxes.
 December 7 at 7pm, Sweet Void Cinema in Humboldt Park, followed by Q&A with Mike Gibisser and Jesse Malmed.